The U616 is Nautilus’s mid-range model in their upright bike lineup, and if you ask me, this is where you tend to find the best bang for your buck.

 This momentum reduces any lag between pedal strokes and makes for a smoother feel.

-The U616 comes with a 22 lb flywheel and it is equipped with a high inertia drive system.
-For a bike in this price range, 22 lb is rather impressive, considering many cheaper models come with 12-14 lb flywheels.
+The U616 comes with a 13 lb flywheel and it is equipped with a high inertia drive system.
+For a bike in this price range, 13 lb is pretty average, considering most cheaper models come with 12-14 lb flywheels.

 When it comes to resistance levels, more is also better because it gives you more play on selecting your workout intensity.
 With 25 levels, you can make small incremental increases or decreases during your workouts.

-Overall, the U616 scores highly with a pretty heavy flywheel and a lot of resistance levels to work with.
+Overall, the U616 is pretty average when it comes to the flywheel, but it does have a lot of resistance levels to work with.